Greatest Hits: 1965–1992

-Greatest Hits: 1965–1992 is the first European compilation album by American singer-actress Cher, released on November 9, 1992, by Geffen Records.
+Greatest Hits: 1965–1992 is the first comprehensive compilation album by American singer-actress Cher, released on November 9, 1992, by Geffen Records outside of North America.
 The album reached the top 10 in several European countries and topped the UK Albums Chart for 7 non-consecutive weeks where it became the best-selling album by a female artist of 1992.

 Album information

 Notable hit songs included on this album are "The Shoop Shoop Song", which charted at number one in more than 10 countries worldwide, "If I Could Turn Back Time", which was Cher's biggest hit at the time and "I Got You Babe".
 Three new songs were also recorded for this album: "Oh No Not My Baby" (originally sung by Maxine Brown), "Whenever You're Near", and a live recording of "Many Rivers to Cross" (originally sung by Jimmy Cliff).

 Critical reception

 AllMusic's Jose F. Promis gave the album three stars out of five.
 He described the album as "somewhat random — perhaps focusing exclusively on her rock hits would have been a better choice, because including just a couple of old tracks proves somewhat frustrating."
-He also points out that other hit songs like "Half-Breed" were not included and it affects the album.
+He also pointed out that hit songs like "Half-Breed" were not included and believed it affects the album.